initstring/passphrase-wordlist/README.md

 # Overview
 People think they are getting smarter by using passphrases.
 Let's prove them wrong!

-This project includes a massive wordlist of phrases (~18 million) and two hashcat rule files for GPU-based cracking.
+This project includes a massive wordlist of phrases (over 20 million) and two hashcat rule files for GPU-based cracking.
 The rules will create over 1,000 permutations of each phase.

 To use this project, you need:
 - The wordlist hosted [here](https://initstring.keybase.pub/passphrase-wordlist/passphrases.txt?dl=1).